coriouslien/cuda-gemm-kernels/environment/setup.md

 •	No diskpart gymnastics needed
 ________________________________________________________________________________________________________________
 Recommendation: Skip the shrink entirely, boot Ubuntu USB, and erase the whole disk.
 It's 3 clicks in the installer and you're done.
-run shrink querymax, will it erase Windows 11?

 shrink querymax is completely safe — it is a read-only query that just tells you the maximum amount you can shrink.
 It only **reports a number**, it does nothing to your disk.